centricide/CENTRICIDE/README.md

 - 🟢 ﹕ walking around / actively chatting
 - 🌙 ﹕ working on skins, might not see ur message for a bit
-- ⛔️ ﹕ low energy, slow replies, whispers highly encouraged
+- ⛔️ ﹕ low energy, semi-nonverbal
 - ᶻ 𝗓 𐰁  ﹕ offtab for a moment/checking in and out/studying!

 ![image](https://64.media.tumblr.com/1a1cdd125d52d08ee33f2a9106cea126/tumblr_ohkns63pMp1uerrt0o3_540.gif)